SwissDataScienceCenter/renku/scripts/generate-redirects-from-migrations/README.md

 go run .
 ```

-You will be prompted for authentication tokens for Renku and GitLab.
-In both cases, admin tokens are required for the script wo work correctly.
+You will be prompted for authentication credentials for Renku and GitLab.
+In both cases, the credentials should have admin privileges.

-For Renku there is no way to create tokens -- the only option is to get the session cookie from the browser.
+For Renku we expect value of the `_renku_session` cookie after the user logs in as an administrator in the browser.